-Snežana B. Pajović1, Marija B. Radojčić1, Dušan T. Kanazir2
+S. B. PAJOVIĆ1, M. B. RADOJČIĆ1, D. T. KANAZIR2

-1 Laboratory of Molecular Biology and Endocrinology, Vinča Institute of Nuclear Sciences 2 Serbian Academy of Sciences and Arts e-mail : pajovic@ vin.bg.ac.yu
+1Laboratory of Molecular Biology and Endocrinology, Vinča Institute of Nuclear Sciences, 2Serbian Academy of Sciences and Arts, Belgrade, Serbia

-This article dedicated to Prof. Dr. Dušan T. Kanazir, on the occasion of his 85th birthday
+This article is dedicated to Prof. Dr. Dušan T. Kanazir, on the occasion of his 85th birthday